 10. Heart Healthy Essential Oil

 Turmeric oil when used over a period of time can prevent several heart related ailments including heart attack, anemia, atherosclerosis and weak blood vessels.
 It is able to do so because it promotes better blood circulation in the body and the growth of red blood cells.
-One to two drops of turmeric oil can help regulate heart health.
+One to two drops of turmeric oil can help regulate heart health. likewise, Using such essential oils that lower blood pressure can be a natural and effective way to manage hypertension.

 11. It May Combat Diabetes